 Are There Exceptions to the Statute of Limitations for Medical Malpractice in Michigan?

 The standard two-year statute of limitations for a medical malpractice claim may be waived if the patient cannot discover the harm done by the defendant within this timeframe.
 The statute of limitations could shift to six months from the date of discovery in this case.
-It’s also possible for the statute of limitations to delay if the defendant fraudulently concealed their malpractice in any way.
+It’s also possible for the statute of limitations to be delayed if the defendant fraudulently concealed their malpractice in any way.

 How Soon Should I Speak With an Attorney About a Medical Malpractice Claim?

-It is always advisable to start your proceedings as soon as possible after suffering any type of medical malpractice.
-The sooner you consult an attorney, the more likely you are to succeed with your claim.
 Additionally, you must meet specific procedural requirements to hold the defendant accountable, such as securing an affidavit of merit and submitting a Notice of Intent to File Suit at least 182 days prior to the actual filing of your claim.
-After determining that you were harmed by any type of medical malpractice, consult an attorney as soon as possible to start the claim filing process.
+After determining that you were harmed by any type of medical malpractice, consult an attorney as soon as possible to start the claim-filing process.

 Do I Need an Attorney to File a Medical Malpractice Claim?

-Technically, no, you have the right to try and file your case without hiring an attorney.
-However, you face several risks in doing so.
 You could make mistakes in the early stages of your case, have difficulty finding an appropriately qualified medical professional to sign your affidavit of merit, or unintentionally settle for less than you legally deserve.
 Having reliable legal counsel makes every aspect of your case easier to manage and significantly improves your chances of success.

 How Much Is My Medical Malpractice Claim Worth?

-There are some limitations concerning how much compensation you could potentially win for a medical malpractice claim.
-Generally, the plaintiff of a medical malpractice suit can seek full compensation for their economic damages.
+There are some limitations concerning how much you could potentially receive in damages for a medical malpractice claim.
+Generally, the plaintiff of a medical malpractice suit can seek the full amount of their economic damages.
 These can include the cost of any corrective medical care they require and lost income for the time they cannot work because of their injury.
-State law also lets the plaintiff seek pain and suffering compensation from the defendant, but pain and suffering damages are capped under state law.

 Are There Penalties for Medical Malpractice in Michigan?

 The medical professional responsible for your injury faces not only liability for the civil damages you suffered from their malpractice but also professional consequences and maybe even criminal charges.
-They could lose their medical license and face heavy fines along with their liability for your damages.
+They could lose their medical license and face heavy fines, along with their liability for your damages.
 They could also face prosecution if they intentionally harmed you or if their actions exceeded the scope of typical negligence.

 Goethel Engelhardt, PLLC, has the experience and resources necessary to provide the legal guidance you need for your medical malpractice case.
 If you are unsure whether you have grounds for a medical malpractice suit or if you do not know the right way to proceed with your claim, we can help.
 Contact us today to schedule your consultation with our firm and learn more about the legal services we offer.